Avinash793/object-tracking-software/README.md

 # Lucas-Kanade-Tracker
 I have made tracking system to track any feature in videos.
 I have done it using two methods: 1.Lucas Kanade Tracker using six parameter affine model and recursive Gauss-Newton process and 2.using OpenCV library.
 First one is implemented using research paper Lucas-Kanade 20 Years On: by simon Baker (Microsoft Computer vision researcher).
 I have implemented the algorithms given in this paper and used standard libraries for mathematical operation.
 Then i compared both implementation.
 Detailed algorithm and comparsion is shown in attached pdf.
-You simply need to run the code and you can also use your system camera for tracking purposes.
+You simply need to run the code and you can also use your system camera for tracking purposes or you can use the sample video attached with it.